 - This analysis did not consider the need for additional transmission for transferring renewable energy to the grid.
 The comparatively high NYC (97.5%) and LI (131.6%) LCRs from the analysis illustrate this need.
 Future studies should consider this issue. - The NYSRC and NYISO will need to examine the NYCA system risks that could occur under extreme but realistic contingencies associated with wind and solar resources because of the high level of uncertainty of weather and other factors that could impact their availability. - Increasing ramping requirements will be needed because of the variability of high levels of renewable resources.
-We need to identify the resources necessary to meet such ramping concerns. - The method for computing the availability of intermittent renewable resources should be examined further.
+We need to identify the resources necessary to meet such ramping concerns. - The white paper should highlight the significant adverse UCAP impacts associated with high renewable penetration (see Recommendation 1 above), particularly in downstate New York. - The method for computing the availability of intermittent renewable resources should be examined further.